 The Master of Social Work Program exposes students to issues and methods of social work and to the relationships between social work programs and the legal system.
 It is offered through the School of Social Work, University of Maryland Baltimore, (410) 706-7922.

 The purpose of the Doctor of Pharmacy dual degree program is to facilitate the integration of these two academic programs to prepare students for a diverse range of health care and legal careers.
 This program is offered through the School of Pharmacy at the University of Maryland Baltimore.
 A very useful FAQ about the dual degree program is located at http://www.pharmacy.umaryland.edu/academics/dualdegrees/PharmD-JD.html.
 For more information, you can call the School of Pharmacy Admissions Office at (410) 706-7653 or contact Lauren Levy, Managing Director of the Law & Health Care Program at the School of Law (410-706-5369).

 Through the School of Public Policy at the University of Maryland College Park, students may earn a Master of Public Policy.
 This program develops the critical and analytical skills necessary to the formulation of public policy and management of public sector and nonprofit programs.
-Students in the Master of Public Policy program must complete 48 credits of approved courses, including the 6 Core courses and the courses of one of the approved specializations.
-You may obtain additional information at firstname.lastname@example.org, (301) 405-6331, or http://publicpolicy.umd.edu/prospective-students/master-public-policy/dual-degree-programs.
+Students in the Master of Public Policy program must complete 48 credits of approved courses consisting of a core curriculum, requirements of a chosen specialization, and general electives.
+You may obtain additional information at firstname.lastname@example.org, (301) 405-6331, or http://publicpolicy.umd.edu/graduate/admissions/application-process/dual-programs.